-Gossip at the O2 Shepherd’s Bush Empire
+Gossip at Shepherd’s Bush Empire

 On the 5th July, Thursday night was close and cloying; the kind of weather that makes you want to keep a certain distance between you and your fellow Londoners.
 The humidity, however, didn’t seem to deter two thousand eager fans from pouring into the O2 Shepherd’s Bush Empire to witness post-punk indie-rock band Gossip perform.